haxwell/quizki/README.md

 ### Installing

 Installion of the tools listed above will vary slightly based upon the operating system you are using.
-If you are using a Linux/BSD system, check the `DEVELOPER` file.
-If you are using Windows, check `DEVELOPER_WINDOWS.txt`.
+If you are using a Linux/BSD system, check the [DEVELOPER](./DEVELOPER) file.
+If you are using Windows, check [DEVELOPER_WINDOWS](./DEVELOPER_WINDOWS.txt).
 Both can be found in the root directory of Quizki.

-## quizki Architecture
+## Quizki Architecture

 This is a new section not in the template.
 It was added because we need an overview of the archtecture.